rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

 This section has shown you how to expose relationships in your GraphQL schema.
-But GraphQL doesn't apply any magic for you.
-If the default resolvers don't work for you, you have to define your own custom resolvers on a per field level for resolving the data from different data sources.
+If the default resolvers don't work, you have to define your own custom resolvers on a per field level for resolving the data from different data sources.

 ### Exercises:

-* query a list of users with their messages
+* Query a list of users with their messages
-* query a list of messages their user
+* Query a list of messages their user
-* read more about {{% a_blank "the GraphQL schema" "https://graphql.github.io/learn/schema/" %}}
+* Read more about {{% a_blank "the GraphQL schema" "https://graphql.github.io/learn/schema/" %}}

 {{% chapter_header "Apollo Server: Queries and Mutations" "apollo-server-queries-mutations" %}}

-So far, you have only defined queries in your GraphQL schema by using two related GraphQL types for reading data.
-These should work for you in GraphQL Playground, because you have given them equivalent resolvers.
-So what about GraphQL mutations for writing data?
-In the following, you will create two mutations: create and delete a message.
+So far, you have only defined queries in your GraphQL schema using two related GraphQL types for reading data.
+These should work in GraphQL Playground, because you have given them equivalent resolvers.
+Now we'll cover GraphQL mutations for writing data.
+In the following, you create two mutations: one to create a message, and one to delete it.
 Let's start with creating a message as the currently signed in user (the `me` user).

 {{< highlight javascript "hl_lines=11 12 13" >}}
 const schema = gql`